rhv9/book/pages/Extra/questions_i_avoid.md

 2. HTTP settings
 3. How long is a session kept persistent? ie goes to the same instance in backend pool.

+## Backup

+1. What is Azure Backup Center?
+Sounds like the new way to do things?
+2. I don't understand the daily, weekly, monthly, yearly retention policies for Backup Policy.

 ## Not as important